 Location: Multimatic Indiana - New Haven, Fort Wayne, Indiana, United States

-Multimatic’s success as a world-class automotive parts and engineering supplier is fueled by its ability to attract, motivate and inspire skilled individuals striving to make a difference.
-Multimatic Indiana - New Haven is a newer facility in Fort Wayne, IN manufacturing specialized, high-strength steel structural components for automotive OEMs.
+Multimatic is a global enterprise supplying engineered components, systems and services to the automotive industry.
+Multimatic Indiana - New Haven is a relatively new facility in Fort Wayne, manufacturing specialized, high-strength steel structural components for automotive OEMs.

 Why Work For Multimatic?

 Great benefits (e.g. Medical, Dental, Vision, Paid Time-off, Person Time Off, Profit Sharing, & Matching 401k plan)

-An excellent opportunity to be part of a new plant start-up from the onset
+An excellent opportunity to be part of a new product launch

 Perhaps best known as constructor of the new Ford GT road and race cars, Multimatic's products also span a wide range of automotive mechanisms, structures and suspension systems (including Formula 1 race dampers).